shayaqhmetov/pixkit/TOKENS_USAGE.md

 ## In CSS (using CSS Variables)

-The `@pixkit/styles` package automatically generates CSS variables from tokens:
+The `@pixkit/react` styles automatically generate CSS variables from tokens:

 ```css
 .my-component {